AKANINE00/AKANINE00/README.md

 # I'm AKANINE 👋

-<strong>My name is Nine and I'm 14 Years old Thai developer, I interested in web developer  </strong>
+<strong>My name is Nine and I'm 14 Years old Thai developer, I interested in application developer  </strong>

 ## I'm a Developer and Cyber Security, 🌱!!